cmsmith91/fragmentation/README.md

 # Spatial effects of fragmentation on biodiversity

-Code for manuscript *Fragmentation mitigates biodiversity loss immediately after habitat destruction*
+This repository contains code for manuscript *Fragmentation mitigates biodiversity loss immediately after habitat destruction*